aliaydin/Laracasts/laracast/Laravel5.7FromScratch/DontForgetReadability.md

 }
 ```

-Eloquent always generate foreign key using modelName.primaryKey.
-So in this case it generates user.id.
+`Eloquent` always generate foreign key using `modelName.primaryKey`.
+So in this case it generates `user.id`

 And it generates sql sentence like this

 `select * from projects where projects.user_id = 1 and projects.user_id is not null`

-But we used owner_id for projects table.
+But we used `owner_id` for projects table.
-hasMady method can take second argument named foreign key.
+hasMany method can take second argument named `foreign key`.
 So we need to pass owner_id our hasMany method.

 In tinker we can get project data with this command `App\User::latest()->first()->projects`